Lapin0t/grothendieck-cern/README.md

 Good evening, ladies and gentlemen.

-In the ten years we've been organizing our lecture series, we've periodically asked scientists to come and give us their thoughts on science---on the responsibility of the scientist---and I think it's particularly necessary to do so because we have a tendency at CERN to think of ourselves as extraordinary people doing theoretical things that aren't dangerous at all within an exceptional European collaboration.
-So always caught up in these fine ideas we tend---perhaps a little too much---to be satisfied with them and not to ask ourselves deeper questions.
+In the ten years we've been organizing our lecture series, we've periodically asked scientists to come and give us their thoughts on science—on the responsibility of the scientist—and I think it's particularly necessary to do so because we have a tendency at CERN to think of ourselves as extraordinary people doing theoretical things that aren't dangerous at all within an exceptional European collaboration.
+So always caught up in these fine ideas we tend—perhaps a little too much—to be satisfied with them and not to ask ourselves deeper questions.
 It's precisely in order to go a little deeper that it's useful to have speakers like Mr. Grothendieck, whom we have with us this evening, and to whom I'd like to hand over the floor immediately.